Search for Higgs boson exotic decays into Lorentz-boosted light bosons in the four-$\tau$ final state at $\sqrt{s}=13$ TeV with the ATLAS detector: Data and simulated event samples

 This search uses the full LHC \RunTwo data of proton--proton ($pp$) collisions at $\sqrt{s}=13$~\TeV recorded with the ATLAS detector from 2015 to 2018, corresponding to an integrated luminosity of $140.1 \pm 1.2$~fb$^{-1}$~\cite{DAPR-2021-01}.
 Only data taken from stable beam collisions and that satisfy a standard set of data-quality requirements that ensure all the ATLAS subdetectors were functioning correctly are considered~\cite{DAPR-2018-01}.

 The data are selected from a suite of triggers requiring one or two high-transverse-momentum ($\pt$) muons~\cite{TRIG-2018-01}.
 Since the muons in the signal of interest here are produced close to hadrons, only triggers without isolation requirements are used.
 The lowest \pt threshold in triggers requiring a single non-isolated muon is $50\,\GeV$.
 The fraction of selected signal events satisfying this trigger requirement varies from 19\% to 42\% for $m_a$ from 4~\GeV to 15~\GeV.
 During the 2016--2018 (2015) data-taking period, the triggers requiring two muons have either a symmetric threshold of $\pt > 14\,\GeV$ ($\pt > 10\,\GeV$) for both muons or an asymmetric threshold that requires the leading muon to have $\pt > 22\,\GeV$ ($\pt > 18\,\GeV$) and the subleading muon to have $\pt > 8\,\GeV$ ($\pt > 8\,\GeV$).
+The efficiency of the di-muon trigger varies from 35\% to 43\% over the mass range from 4~\GeV to 15~\GeV.

 Monte Carlo (MC) samples are used to perform the analysis optimisation, to estimate the signal acceptance and efficiency, and to describe background processes with four $\tau$-leptons in the final state.
 Signal samples $H\to aa\to \tau^+\tau^-\tau^+\tau^-$ are generated via gluon--gluon fusion (ggF) at next-to-leading-order (NLO) accuracy in quantum chromodynamics (QCD) using \POWHEGBOX[v2]~\cite{Hamilton:2013fea,Hamilton:2015nsa,Alioli:2010xd,Nason:2004rx,Frixione:2007vw} with the \NNPDF[3.0nnlo] parton distribution function (PDF) set~\cite{Butterworth:2015oua}.
-The signal generation achieves next-to-next-to-leading-order (NNLO) accuracy for inclusive ggF observables by reweighting the Higgs boson rapidity spectrum in \textsc{Hj}-\MINLO~\cite{Hamilton:2012np,Hamilton:2012rf} to that of HNNLO~\cite{Bozzi:2005wk}.
+The signal generation achieves next-to-next-to-leading-order (NNLO) accuracy for inclusive ggF observables by reweighting the Higgs boson rapidity spectrum in Higgs plus one jet multi-scale improved NLO (\textsc{Hj}-\MINLO)~\cite{Hamilton:2012np,Hamilton:2012rf} to that of Higgs NNLO (HNNLO)~\cite{Bozzi:2005wk}.
 The Higgs boson decay into two scalar $a$-bosons and the subsequent decay of each $a$-boson into a pair of $\tau$-leptons is generated with \PYTHIA v8.245~\cite{Sjostrand:2014zea}.
 Signal samples are generated with $m_a$ = 4, 6, 8, 10, 12, 14, and 15~\GeV.
 Although only the ggF production mode is explicitly generated, the difference in acceptance compared to other production modes is negligible, and the sample is used to represent inclusive Higgs boson production.